 Our commitment to our community is timeless.

-1910 began the decade when America came of age, when we were first considered a world leader.
+Our history began in 1910, the decade when America came of age and was first considered a world leader.
 It was a time when a carton of milk cost $.32, and the average American earning $750 a year could take a 12 day cruise for only $60.

 Before the Great War or the collapse of the stock market, Howard E. Thorp decided to try his hand in a new business, opening Thorp Insurance at the Dixon Square building in downtown Westerly.
 The agency offered fire insurance to local residents and businesses and soon began providing auto coverage as the Ford Model T and other new “horseless carriages” replaced the horse and buggy on the streets of South County and Southeastern Connecticut.